ArnaudLevaufre/Cinema/README.md

 ## Installation
 ### Requirements

-You will need python 3.x and pip.
+You will need python 3.x, pip and ffmpeg.

 First clone the project then procede to install the dependencies like so